André Kim: Fashion career

 In November 2006, Kim showcased his costumes at the Angkor Wat temple, a UNESCO World Heritage Site, in Siem Reap, Cambodia.
 The show was titled "Fashion Fantasia: Angkor Watt" and was the first fashion show held with the ancient temple as a backdrop.
 This fashion show was part of the Angkor-Gyeongju World Culture Expo 2006 that kicked off in November 2006 and ran through January 9, 2007.
-The 50-day event was titled "Ancient Future: The Myths of the Orient" and featured exhibitions on the Khmer civilization and the Silla culture "to provide an insight into the culture of Korea and Cambodia"; special guest models were actress Kim Hee-sun, who starred in the 2005 Hong Kong movie The Myth with Jackie Chan, and actor Kim Rae-won (Love Story in Harvard, Rooftop Room Cat).
+The 50-day event was titled "Ancient Future: The Myths of the Orient" and featured exhibitions on the Khmer civilization and the Silla culture "to provide an insight into the culture of Korea and Cambodia"; special guest models were actress Kim Hee-sun, who starred in the 2005 Hong Kong movie The Myth with Jackie Chan, and actor Kim Rae-won (Love Story in Harvard, Cats on the Roof).
 That same month, Andre Kim also held a fashion show at Kyeongbok Palace on the 13th.

 On February 10, 2007, Kim presented his menswear collection and was a celebrity judge for Manhunt International 2007 held at South Korea's Kangwonland International Convention Centre, a newly opened ski resort bidding for the next Winter Olympic Games.
-In March, Kim appeared in Shanghai, China to hold a fashion show and then arrived in Washington, D.C. on June 19, 2007, to hold a charity fashion show to benefit the UNICEF.
+In March, Kim appeared in Shanghai, China to hold a fashion show and then arrived in Washington, D.C., on June 19, 2007, to hold a charity fashion show to benefit the UNICEF.
 On May 7, 2007, Kim held a fashion show at the Big Pallet Convention Center in Koriyama, Japan to mark the year of Korea-Japan friendship.
 He also designed uniforms for the Hankuk Academy of Foreign Studies in Yongin and took a foray out of clothes into designing washing machines, refrigerators, and air conditioners for Samsung.
 Kim also has launched lines in cosmetics, golfing goods, sunglasses, and interior design of apartments.

 Kim hosted at least two fashion shows during the summer of 2007.
 On July 12, Kim held a fashion show in Wuxi, China at the invitation of the Wuhsi municipal government and the large shopping mall ITFM (International Textile & Fashion Megamall) to celebrate both the 2008 Beijing Olympics and the 15th anniversary of the diplomatic ties between Korea and China.
 The show was the tenth Kim has held in China so far since his first in 1993 to mark the first anniversary of diplomatic ties between the two countries.
 The show was entitled "Four Seasons Fantasy" and showcased some 180 costumes highlighted by several themes such as "White Night," which held Kim's clothes against a snowy backdrop, and the "World's Immortal Masterpieces," which featured medieval paintings on clothes.
 Several Korean celebrities modeled; singers such as Choi Siwon of Super Junior, Ivy and Son Hoyoung walked down the runway as special models, in addition to all 65 contestants of the 2007 Miss Korea Beauty Pageant.
 In August, Kim staged a show celebrating the opening of a large art hall at Seoul National University.